 One of the latest inductees into the Mercedes-Benz family of cars, the GLA Class crossover is getting ready for the next-gen switchover.
 The subcompact luxury vehicle which first saw the light of day during MY 2014 is basically an A Class hatchback with added ground clearance.
 While the A Class hatchback is something you can’t lay your hands on in the U.S. (which should be addressed soon enough), the GLA Class is readily available from around $33,000 onward.
 And since the next-gen A Class has already been unveiled at the 2018 Geneva auto show, we pretty much have a clear picture of what the GLA Class is going to look like.
 As you’ve probably already guessed, it’ll be a peach.

 The current-generation GLA Class offers only two engines to choose from.
 Both are 2.oL turbocharged 4-cylinders, albeit with an extremely wide gap in respective power outputs.
-The base GLA 250 makes 208 hp and 258 lb-ft of torque, while the beastly AMG GLA 45 generates a whopping 375 hp and 350 lb-ft of torque.
+The base GLA 250 makes 208 hp and 258 lb-ft of torque, while the beastly AMG GLA 45 generates a whopping 375 horsepower and 350 pound-feet of torque.
 The next-gen GLA Class will likely be powered by the same dynamic engine duo, but with an increase in power as more than a likely outcome.
 Especially when it comes to the non-AMG model which could clearly use it.
 Don’t expect anything groundbreaking new though, as the GLA Class still sits at the lower end of the Mercedes portfolio.

 07. 2019 A Class